 Natural light is a great way to highlight curvy body parts.
 Try posing your subject lounging in front of a window.
 If the light is too strong, use a white curtain to soften it.

-Highlighting the model’s booty is a must in plus size boudoir photography session.
-Remember to instruct your model to push the butt out by arching towards you when capturing this shot.
+Highlighting the model’s booty is necessary for a plus-size boudoir photography session.
+When capturing this shot, instruct your model to push her butt out by arching towards you.

 Creating silhouette images is a dramatic and eye-catching way to highlight voluptuous curves.
 Try shooting against a bright light source.
 Have your model stretch herself upwards to really show off her incredible body!

-A favourite pose of mine for this is to have the model stand upright.
-Ask her to cross her legs, stretch her arms upwards and cross them at the elbow while pulling up.
+A favorite pose of mine for this is to have the model stand upright.
+Ask her to cross her legs, stretch her arms upwards, and cross them at the elbow while pulling up.
 Have her head look upwards as well.

 You can also direct your model to put her hands on her hips.
 She can also bend her knee a bit to emphasize her hourglass shape.

-A very sensual and soft look is the lay on the hip pose.
-Best done on a harder surface like a floor (but possible on a bed or piece of furniture).
-Have your model lay on her side (on her hip) while lifting the upper half of her body with her hand.
+A very sensual and soft look is the lay-on-the-hip pose.
+It’s best done on a harder surface like a floor.
+But it’s possible on a bed or piece of furniture.
+Have your model lie on her side while lifting the upper half of her body with her hand.

-Make sure that her elbows are bent a little bit, so she isn’t hyperextending.
+Ensure her elbows are bent a little so she isn’t hyperextending.
 Hyperextension makes arms look broken on camera!

 The arm that is not supporting her weight should be put gently on her hip with her elbow following the curve of her waist.
 Her head can look either straight at you or off to the side.

 Showing fragments of skin or implied nude is an exciting choice for plus-size boudoir photography.
 This is a popular pose when the photo is a gift to significant others, spouses, and partners.